-We also received a range of questions which are listed below with our response.
+We also received a range of questions which are listed below with our responses:

-A lot of owners of dogs have put up gates in the communal garden which has cut off access to a few fire escape doors as the gates are shut there.
+A lot of owners of dogs have put up gates in the communal garden which has cut off access to a few fire escape doors as the gates shut there.
 Can something be done about this?
-The gardeners also cannot access this area to strim and cut the hedges.
+The gardeners also cannot access this area to strim and cut the hedges?

-Whilst we welcome responsible pet owners and encourage our tenants to enjoy the outside spaces in around their homes, on occasions this can affect others and sometimes prevents us from carrying out our grounds maintenance service.
-If anyone is affected then a report should be made to our Tenancy Management Team, who will investigate any concerns raised, and where necessary take appropriate action.
+While we welcome responsible pet owners and encourage our tenants to enjoy the outside space in and around their homes, on occasions this can affect others and sometimes prevents is from carrying out our grounds maintenance service.
+If anyone is affected then a report should be made to our Tenancy Management team, who will investigate any concerns raised and where necessarytake appropriate action.

 Why is the Purple Pantry closing its doors on the 8th September?
 This is a vital resource for all CGA tenants to access.

-Introduced during the pandemic, the Purple Pantry provided much needed low-cost food to many of our tenants, however, visitor numbers have dramatically declined since that time.
+Introduced during the pandemic, the Purple Pantry provided much-needed low-cost food to many of our tenants.
+However, visitor numbers have dramatically declined since that time.
 During August of this year, the Pantry was visited by 178 households, with only 95 using it more than once.
-This means that less than 2% of Gateway tenants were using it regularly.
+This means that less that 2% of Gateway tenants were using it regularly.

 During the last few months, the costs of running the Purple Pantry increased significantly, and with visitor numbers reducing substantially, the pantry was unable to cover its running costs.
 Consultation with tenants as part of The Big Conversation last year told us that tenants want us to focus on delivering essential landlord services and doing them well.
-Tenants told us that if we had to make savings and pullback on services, we should consider those services that were costly to deliver and only benefitted a small number of tenants.
+Tenants told us that if we had to make savings and pull back on service we should consider those services that were costly to deliver and only benefited a small number of tenants.

-To keep the pantry open this year we would need to find an additional £44,000 and this was not sustainable based on the number of customer benefiting from the provision, given the feedback from our consultation events.
+To keep the pantry open this year we would need to find an additionally £44,000 and this was not sustainable based on the number of customers benefiting from the provisions, given the feedback from our consultation events.